Nowadays, customers have access to a lot of information about what they want to buy.

 - Desire: your company needs to show the advantages the solution offers to make consumers interested in it.

-- Action: finally, you need to make the consumer decide for something, such as booking a meeting or buying your product.
+- Action: finally, you need to make the consumer decide on something, such as booking a meeting or buying your product.

 The lead qualification matrix is a way to understand how fitted the leads are to your business and solutions that you sell.